SEO Tuning: Why It Works and How to Do It [+Case Studies]

 Organization and flow.
 Verify the organization and logical flow of your content.
 We don't know exactly how Google evaluates the outline or organization of your content, but this plays a crucial role in helping users understand and engage with your material.

 Readability and engagement.
 Similarly, it's important to polish the readability and engagement of your content.
 Don't be afraid to use bullet points, bold fonts, and different formatting elements to make your content easier to read.
+Make sure the body content delivers on the promise of your title tags and doesn’t drift off topic.

 Competitive opportunities.
 Thoroughly read competing pieces of content that rank ahead of yours and find a way to outdo them.
 Can you include better information?
 More information?
 More direct or more readable information?
 Strive to offer the best content possible on this specific topic.